thacherT1D/webdevstuff/Version_Control_(Git_and_Github)/Git_for_Teams.desc.md

 git log --oneline --graph --all --decorate=short
 ```

-And you should something that resembles this diagram.
+And you should see something that resembles this diagram.

 ```text
 origin/master